Directories

 SERIOUS HEALTH CONDITION

-For all conditions “incapacity” means inability to work, including being unable to perform any one of the essential functions of the employee’s position, or perform other regular daily activities due to the serious health condition, treatment of the serious health condition, or recovery from the serious health conditions.
+For all conditions, “incapacity” means inability to work, including being unable to perform any one of the essential functions of the employee’s position, or perform other regular daily activities due to the serious health condition, treatment of the serious health condition, or recovery from the serious health condition.
 The term “treatment” includes but is not limited to examinations to determine if a serious health condition exists and evaluations of the condition.

 CONTINUING TREATMENT

-Incapacity plus treatment is a period of incapacity of more than three consecutive, full calendar days, and any subsequent treatment or period of incapacity relating to the same condition that also involves:
+Incapacity plus treatment is a period of incapacity of more than three consecutive full calendar days, and any subsequent treatment or period of incapacity relating to the same condition that also involves:

 ESSENTIAL FUNCTIONS OF THE POSITION